-Because the medication could not completely destroy the bacteria that invaded the body, the bacteria will transform, multiply, and come back in full force.
-When next you take the antibiotic, the bacteria would resist its actions.
+Because the medication could not completely destroy the bacteria that invaded the body, they will transform, multiply, and come back in full force.
+When next you take the antibiotic, the bacteria will resist its actions.

-Also, expired drugs can cause health complications giving rise to other diseases.
+Also, expired drugs can cause health complications, giving rise to other diseases.
 In worst-case scenarios, they can cause harm to the kidneys and liver.
-There is the danger of developing allergies or having reduced immunity or changes in metabolism after taking expired medicines.
+There is the danger of developing allergies, having reduced immunity, or changes in metabolism after taking expired medicines.